 A table providing an overall summary of clinical benefit among the management options of focus for lumbar disc herniation can be found on the following page (Table ES2).
 An examination of findings for each management option can be found below.
-No RCT data were available for automated percutaneous lumbar discectomy, coblation nucleoplasty, or interdisciplinary rehabilitation specifically for this patient population.
+A single RCT was available for coblation nucleoplasty.
+No RCT data were available for automated percutaneous lumbar discectomy or interdisciplinary rehabilitation specifically for this patient population.